March 30, 2022

 Making use of credentials

-When you want to make use of credentials in your app you can do so from pretty much anywhere.
+When you want to use credentials in your app, you can do so from anywhere.

-is the quickest way to verify credentials can be properly accessed.
+Loading up the rails console is the quickest way to verify credentials can be accessed appropriately.

 rails console